Transitional Kindergarten – 5th Grade (TK-5)

 Preference is given to families who live in area with children who turn 5 from September 2 to December 2.
 Students with birthdays before September 2 whose families wish them to have an “extra” year can request a TK spot, space permitting.
 Any family in this case, though, whose child is granted a spot in TK must agree to the second of year of our traditional kindergarten program, as the TK program is preparatory for kindergarten, not first grade.

 TK is considered an extra year of kindergarten, the materials and curriculum used are similar to our traditional kindergarten program but we expect exposure, not mastery.
 The teachers use the balanced literacy approach with daily readers’ and writers’ workshop lessons, and use Cognitively Guided Instruction for mathematics.
 They also employ Zoo-phonics and a science program developed by the California Science Center.

-Students in the program take part in our weekly music, visual arts, and physical education classes as well as a 10-week rotation of dance and a 5-week rotation of theater.
+Students in the program take part in our weekly music, visual arts, and physical education classes as well as a 10-week rotation of theater and dance.
 They can also take part in our STAR Nova and Mad Science after school enrichment programs.
 Transitional kindergarten is a full day program.

 Kindergarten – Fifth Grade (K-5)

 We challenge all children at their current learning level so that they master grade level standards and beyond and become lifelong learners.
 Students receive instruction in the core subjects of English language arts, mathematics, science, and history as well as instruction in health, character education, physical education, garden science, and the arts.